brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 spines, but only the flood repeater spines propagate the leaf TIEs further north.

-More generally, if there are more than 3 levels in the fat tree topology, each router elects some subset of its north-bound parent routers to be a flood repeater.
+More generally, if there are more than 3 levels in the fat tree topology, each router elects some subset of its north-bound parent routers to be a flood repeater, as long as those parents are not the top-of-fabric.

+To keep this tutorial simple, all of our examples assume that the spines are the flood repeaters and that the super-spines are the top-of-fabric.
+But everything we say is easily generalized to more than 3 levels, and the RIFT-Python implementation supports more than 3 levels.

 ### How many flood repeaters?